new-computers/arena-toolkit/README.md

 New tools welcome by pull request.
 Or, fork this repo and make your own project.

 Use any framework or language you like.
-Start by placing your tool code into a new subdirectory of /tools, add any requred imports to manifest.json, and then see /content.js and /background.js for examples on how to begin.
+Start by placing your tool code into a new subdirectory of /tools, add any requred imports to manifest.json, and then take a look at a tool like Print Are.na for an example of how to begin (more documentation coming soon).

 Core code will aim for [idomatic.js](https://github.com/rwaldron/idiomatic.js/), but tools can be developed in the style of the author's choosing.